-Shangri-La Hotel, Paris customize meetings and events to have unique themes.
-From executive meetings to conferences and general assemblies, the hotel's talented complement events team can working schedules through a variety of wellness activities such as breaks with massages or introduction to sophrology. micro naps and local French products.
+Shangri-La Paris can customize meetings and events to have unique themes.
+From executive meetings to conferences and general assemblies, the hotel's talented events team can complement working schedules through a variety of wellness activities such as breaks with massages or introduction to micro naps and sophrology.
+Additionally, the hotel can organize special gastronomic breaks or aperitifs celebrating seasonal local French products.
 For an exceptional evening, guests can relive the splendid dinners organized by Prince Roland Bonaparte with the Bonaparte Dinners program.